 A place that you don’t count on for food production, a place where they can have fun and practice without messing your hard work.
 I struggled with this idea for a while because it felt like I was trying to keep my kids away when the whole point of living this homesteading lifestyle is to have them grow closer to me and to the land.

-Be Colorful and Pretty – think red, pink, orange, purple vegetables.
+Colorful and pretty – think red, pink, orange, purple vegetables.
 Kids love colors!
 It makes them so excited when they pull a purple carrot from the ground.

 To make the garden prettier, we added a couple of varieties of flowers.
 You can choose a seed mix and get many colors even for just one kind of flower.
 Flowers are not only beautiful and fun for the kids to pick they also attract butterflies and bees which are fascinating for the kids (and their mama) to watch.

-Include Small Vegetables – we chose small varieties, for example, cherry tomatoes instead of larger verities of tomatoes, small cucumbers instead of the big, full-size ones.
+Small vegetable varieties – we chose small varieties, for example, Matt’s Wild cherry tomatoes instead of larger varieties of tomatoes, small cucumbers instead of the big, full-size ones.
 I wanted it to be easy for them to pick and eat straight from the garden.
 A growing snack bar is the main idea here.

-Have Cool Structures – there are so many cool structures that we can build in this garden like a bean teepee or an arched trellis for peas.
-I am thinking structures that the kids can sit in or play in/with.
+Cool structures – there are so many cool structures that we can build in this garden like a bean teepee or an arched trellis for peas.
+I am thinking of structures that the kids can sit in or play in/with.
 We will create a picnic area, maybe from hay bales or logs or other natural materials.
 A fairy garden will also be fun to make.

-Include Things They Like to Eat – it would be a waste of time to plant okra, they are not going to eat it.
+Vegetables that they like to eat – it would be a waste of time to plant okra, they are not going to eat it.
 We are looking for things they can eat right there in the garden.
 Zucchini won’t work either, cabbage or onions won’t do.
 You’ll see below that I mainly include varieties that they can eat right there in the garden.
 In the main “adult” garden I’ll grow the rest of the stuff.

-We now also have strawberries!
-I planted then two years ago and they are doing great.
+We now also grow strawberries!
+I planted them two years ago and they are doing great.
 They usually don’t make it to the fridge.
-(Read: Planting Strawberries and Caring For Your Plants)

-Beans – I had a lot of success with Fortex beans in the past so I am sticking with them.
+Beans – I had a lot of success with Fortex beans in the past so I am sticking with them (here is more about how to grow beans).
 They climb high and are great for a bean teepee and they produce a lot of beans.
-My kids eat beans fresh from the garden, I prefer them steamed with garlic and butter (read: Quick, Easy, and Healthy Fresh Green Bean Recipe).
+My kids eat beans fresh from the garden but we also steam beans and season them with butter and garlic.

 I’ve never grown Red Noodle Beans but I think it will be nice to try them in the kids’ garden.
 They are so long and cool looking, I think my kids will love them but I’m not sure they are good to eat fresh from the vine.

-Carrots – I grow two varieties: Danvers which are the standard orange carrot and Purple Dragon which is a purple variety.
-I think that orange carrots taste better than the colorful carrots but just for the fun of having a colorful carrot, I grow the purple ones too.
-They are also rich in antioxidants.
-Pulling carrots is my kids’ favorite activity!
-Many of the carrots don’t even see the kitchen.
-I do make sure to keep the tops for carrot top pesto.
-You won’t believe how good it is!
-(Read: Carrot Top Pesto Recipe)
+Carrots – I grow two varieties: Danvers which is the standard orange carrot and Purple Dragon which is a purple variety.
+I think that orange carrots taste better than colorful carrots but just for the fun of having a colorful carrot, I grow the purple ones too.

-Cucumbers – I am sticking with good old Marketmore cucumbers.
+Cucumbers – my favorite is a variety called Muncher cucumbers.
 I’ve grown them a few times and they’ve never let me down.
-They are my main crop cucumber variety.
+They are small and seedless and very crunchy.